On the cop number and the weak Meyniel conjecture for algebraic graphs: Abstract

 \section{Abstract}

-In this article, we study the game of cops and robbers in algebraic graphs.
-We show that the cop number of the Cayley sum graph of a finite group $G$ with respect to a subset $S$ is at most its degree when the graph is connected, undirected.
-We also show that a similar bound holds for the cop number of generalised Cayley graphs and the twisted Cayley sum graphs under some conditions.
+We show that the cop number of the Cayley sum graph of a finite group $G$ with respect to a symmetric subset $S$ is at most twice its degree when the graph is connected, undirected.
+We also prove that a similar bound holds for the cop number of generalised Cayley graphs and twisted Cayley sum graphs under some conditions.
 These extend a result of Frankl to such graphs.
-Using the above bounds and a result of Bollob\'{a}s--Janson--Riordan, we show that the weak Meyniel's conjecture holds for these algebraic graphs.
+Using the above bounds and a result of Bollob\'{a}s--Janson--Riordan, we show that the weak Meyniel conjecture holds for these algebraic graphs.